High Availability Mount

 Use Cases

-High Availability Mounts are designed for organizations that depend on constant access to remote file systems or cloud storage.
-They are especially useful for enterprise environments where file transfers, syncs, or automations cannot afford interruptions.
-Businesses running hybrid storage models rely on HA Mounts to maintain simultaneous access to on-premise NAS systems and cloud storage locations.
-This ensures that users continue working without disruption, even if a particular connection or protocol becomes unavailable.
+High Availability Mounts apply to organizations that depend on constant access to remote file systems or cloud storage, where file transfers, syncs, or automations cannot tolerate interruption.
+Businesses running hybrid storage models use HA Mounts to maintain access to both on-premise NAS systems and cloud storage when one connection or protocol becomes unavailable.

 How HA Mount Works

 A High Availability Mount connects multiple backends that all point to the same shared storage location.
-Files.com continuously monitors each backend’s health using connectivity checks, canary files, and configurable stability thresholds.
-When you configure your Mount, each backend must reference the same remote folder path and use identical permissions.
-Files.com performs health checks at regular intervals, reading and writing small canary files to confirm connectivity and data integrity.
+Each backend must reference the same remote folder path and use identical permissions.
+Files.com monitors each backend's health at a configurable interval using connectivity checks and canary files.

 Each backend is assigned a priority.
-The backend with the highest priority acts as the active connection, while the others remain passive and on standby.
-When the system detects that the active backend has become unreachable, it automatically redirects activity to the next healthy backend in the priority list.
-Once the original backend recovers, it reenters the standby pool and is ready to resume service if needed.
-This architecture ensures that all file operations remain available with minimal disruption and without requiring user action.
+The backend with the highest priority acts as the active connection; the others remain passive and on standby.
+When the active backend becomes unreachable, Files.com redirects activity to the next healthy backend in the priority list.
+When the original backend recovers, it re-enters the standby pool.

 Requirements